SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Actions.Action.Type-scale.md

 # scale attribute

-If Type is "set info", this attribute specifies the scale to be set on the parameter.
+If Action/Type is "set info", this attribute specifies the scale to be set on the parameter.

 Expected format: `lowdata;highdata;low;high` (for example: scale="0;65535;-10;10").